VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

     **Getting API Key**

-    Instructions for finding your API key as well as authenticating the Ecobee Driver using the PIN can be found `here
-    <https://www.ecobee.com/home/developer/api/examples/ex1.shtml>`_ Under the Example 1 header.
+    Ecobee API keys require configuring an application using the Ecobee web UI.
+For more information on configuring an application and obtaining the API key, please refer to the `Ecobee Application <Ecobee-Application>`_ heading in this documentation.

     **Finding Device Identifier**